C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: The two standard examples

 \subsection{Remark}

+Let $\mathbf G = (G,Y)$ be a graph of groups.
+If $Y$ is a tree, the analysis of the fundamental group of $\mathbf G$ can be done essentially as in Subsection \ref{ssamalgamated}.
+If $Y$ is not a tree, one can first analyze the graph of groups related to a maximal subtree of $Y$, and then analyze the contributions of the remaining edges as in Subsection \ref{ssHNN}.

 On several occasions in the past, including in \cite{Harp--85} and \cite{BeHa--86}, the first author has been wrong in dealing with elliptic automorphisms of a tree $T$, concerning their fixed point sets in $V(T)$ and in $\partial T$.
-As a consequence of this, Claims (d) and (e) of Theorem 5 in \cite{BeHa--86} are not correct as stated, as pointed out in \cite{Stal--06} (many thanks to Yves Stalder).
+As a consequence of this, Claims (d) and (e) of Theorem 5 in \cite{BeHa--86} are not correct as stated, as pointed out by Yves Stalder in \cite{Stal--06} (many thanks to him).
 The notion of \emph{slender} automorphism provides some way to fix at least part of the confusion.

 .4cm